kolenaIO/kolena/docs/metrics/bleu.md

     |...|
     | 4 | ["kolena is a comprehensive", "is a comprehensive machine", "a comprehensive machine learning", "comprehensive machine learning testing", "machine learning testing and", "learning testing and debugging", "testing and debugging platform", "and debugging platform to", "debugging platform to surface", "platform to surface hidden", "to surface hidden model", "surface hidden model behaviors", "hidden model behaviors and", "model behaviors and take", "behaviors and take the", "and take the mystery", "take the mystery out", "the mystery out of", "mystery out of model", "out of model development"]  |

-??? info "Step 2: Calculate n-Gram Overlap"
+??? example "Step 2: Calculate n-Gram Overlap"
     Next, lets calculate the clipped precision scores for each of the n-Grams.
 Recall that the precision formula is:

     $$